slau8/12-softdev/README.md

 # 12-softdev

-Open index.html to learn some Bootstrap basics.
+Open index.html in a browser to learn some Bootstrap basics.

+Open context.txt for quick snippets.